LucaCorvitto/RealFaces_w_StableDiffusion/README.md

 * [StyleGAN3 dataset](https://nvlabs-fi-cdn.nvidia.com/stylegan3/images/) made avilable directly from NVIDIA.

 ## Data preprocessing
-In order to balance the real and fake datasets, we removed the children in the real dataset (because there are no children in the fake one) using the code available at https://www.thepythoncode.com/article/predict-age-using-opencv/.
+In order to balance the real and fake datasets, we removed the children in the real dataset (because there are no children in the fake one) using the code available [here](https://www.thepythoncode.com/article/predict-age-using-opencv/).
-The "weights" folder is empty.
-It have to be filled by the model downloadable from the websites cited in the file "remove_children.py".
+The `weights` folder is empty.
+It have to be filled by the model downloadable from the websites cited in the file `remove_children.py`.